Laragear/EmailLogin/README.md

         'email' => 'required|email'
     ]);

-    // Find the user by the email
+    // Find the user by its email
     $user = User::where('email', $request->email)->first();

     // Send the email if the user exists.